 For doctors

-In the assessment doctor document you will find general information about the content and structure of tests.
+In the doctor assessment document you will find general information about the content and structure of tests.
 In addition, you can use the suggestions below to prepare for the tests:

 Please note!
 The books about scenarios that can also be found on this website are not suitable for preparation of the BI test. - On the Compendium Medicine website you will find a summary of basic medical knowledge in a number of volumes.